centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 To test the connection, use the events_Get operation.
 This is a read only operation, nothing bad can happen.

 [https://docs.centra.com/soap/index.php?op=events_Get](https://docs.centra.com/soap/index.php?op=events_Get)

+[notice-box=alert] Warning: Never use the integration you build towards a production Centra environment before it is thoroughly tested and verified to be working as intended! [/notice-box]

 ### Information you need